-- Scaling – the removal of plaque and tartar buildup and damaged tissue around and below the gum line
+The removal of plaque and tartar buildup and damaged tissue around and below the gum line

-- Root planing – smoothing of tooth roots to prevent further plaque and tartar buildup
+Smoothing of tooth roots to prevent further plaque and tartar buildup

-- Antibiotic therapy – oral and/or topical antibiotics may be used to reduce the numbers of plaque producing oral bacteria
+Oral and/or topical antibiotics may be used to reduce the numbers of plaque producing oral bacteria

 How do I Prevent Gum Disease?

 Brushing and flossing every day and visiting our office at least two times each year are essential to prevent gum disease.
 Many of our patients skip flossing or floss irregularly.
 If you’re one of these patients, starting a consistent flossing routine should be your first step.
 If you already brush teeth twice a day and floss at least daily, visit our office every six months for checkups and screenings.
 During these biannual dental exams, we perform periodontal charting.
 Because one of the first signs of gum disease is the recession of gums and increase in the depth of the pockets between teeth and gums, we keep track of the depth of your periodontal pockets, and when we notice changes, we can take action right away to stop periodontal disease in its tracks.
-If you’re a diabetes sufferer, expectant mother, suffer from dry mouth, or are otherwise considered at high risk for gum disease, we may recommend using a prescription antimicrobial mouth rinse to reduce the numbers of plaque-producing oral bacteria and decrease your risk for gum disease.
+If you have diabetes, are an expectant mother, suffer from dry mouth, or are otherwise considered at high risk for gum disease, we may recommend using a prescription antimicrobial mouth rinse to reduce the numbers of plaque-producing oral bacteria and decrease your risk for gum disease.